lucijahajdu/lucia-trattoria/README.md

 * As a Site User I arrive on the home page so that I can find more information about the restaurant.
 * As a Site User I can register an account so that I can reserve a table.
 * As a Site User I get notified when booking was successful so that I can be sure that I booked my table.
-* As a Site User I can fill in all necessary information in a form so I can send reservation to the restaurant:
+* As a Site User I can fill in all necessary information in a form so I can submit reservation to the restaurant:
   * fill in last name and first name
   * select amount of guests
   * select date and time of visit